khammen/khammen.github.io/README.md

 Follow up: I'm absolutely losing my mind.
 I had a somewhat functional base: Images were rendering, the site was loading properly, I was making progress.
 Having trouble updating the images properly, I followed along for ~30 minutes to the TA Trainer App video, and now everything is horribly, horribly broken.
 For some reason, nmp start won't even do anything anymore, giving me the error "'react-scripts' is not recognized as an internal or external command, operable program, or batch file", so I can't even see what my program is doing.
 It's been two hours and I can't get anything to work.
 I may just delete the program and start from scratch, but I'm in no state right now to do that.
 I also have learned a lesson in the value of frequent commits: I figured I'd commit it to the repo once it was a functional program, but I missed my very brief window, and now I don't have a past commit of my image-loading version.

+npm-start is working again, so huzzah for that.
+Code is completely nonfunctional at the moment (displays no errors, oddly enough, yet doesn't actually display the elements I have in render).
+At this point, the code's just a hot mess of my own work and elements from the video, and at this point I'm willing to call npm-start working a big enough success for now.
+We'll see what I can do tomorrow.

 #### Weekly Goals (TODO)
 Week of 9/9: